Interstate 640 ReconstructionKnox County

 Traffic control plans for Phase 2 are still under development.

 Predominantly, all ramps will remain open, but motorists should be aware of changing road conditions in the project area.

-For Phase 1, the contractor is allowed to work overnight between 7 p.m. and 6 a.m.
+For Phase 1, the contractor was allowed to work overnight between 7 p.m. and 6 a.m.
 Sunday through Thursday and between 10 p.m. and 8 a.m.
 Friday and Saturday.

 Plans for Phase 2 are still under development.